XuankunRong/XuankunRong.github.io/_pages/about.md

 # 🔥 News

-- *2024.09*: Won **Nomination Award** of College Students' Innovation and Entrepreneurship works in 2024 China Network Security Innovation and Entrepreneurship Competition
+- *2024.09*: Won **Nomination Award** of College Students' Innovation and Entrepreneurship works in 2024 China Network Security Innovation and Entrepreneurship Competition.
 - *2024.08*: Won **First Prize** in the 17th National College Student Information Security Contest, along with the **Most Innovative and Entrepreneurial Award** (Top 0.1% nation-wide). 👏
 - *2024.07*: We advanced to the **National Finals** of the 17th National College Student Information Security Contest and are looking forward to achieving excellent results. 💪
 - *2024.05*: Won **First Prize** in the 17th China Undergraduate Computer Design Competition, Middle South Division (Top 3% division-wide).